LJacksonPan/RaTrack/README.md

 ## 🚀 Getting Started

 Please ensure you running with an Ubuntu machine with Nvidia GPU (at least 2GB VRAM).
-The code is tested with Ubuntu22.04, and CUDA 11.8 with RTX 4090.
+The code is tested with Ubuntu 22.04, and CUDA 11.8 with RTX 4090.
 Any other machine is not guaranteed to work.

 To start, please ensure you have miniconda installed by following the official instructions [here](https://docs.anaconda.com/free/miniconda/miniconda-install/).